 12.1 Where a Subject Member has been found by the Hearing Panel to have breached the Code of Conduct, the Hearing Panel may apply any one or more sanctions in accordance with paragraph 12 of Annex 3 to these Arrangements.

 13. Appeal

 13.1 There is no right of appeal for the Complainant or the Subject Member against decisions of either the Monitoring Officer or the Hearing Panel.
-Where basic procedures or the constitution hasn't been followed then the Subject Member can ask for a review to be undertaken of the decision and the Council should, in place a process, to review such outcomes.

 14. Discontinuance of Action